The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-To enable this new class of computation, \edge{} introduces the specialized \emph{populate} action.
+To enable this new class of computation, \edge{} introduces the specialized \emph{\populate} action (in contrast to the default populate, i.e., simple assignment, described in \S~\ref{sssec:populate}).
 Populate goes beyond standard assignment.
-In \edge{}, we denote specialized populate as follows: Here, $\lll$ denotes the populate action, subscripted by the mutable rank variable(s) on which it operates.
+In \edge{}, populate is denoted by $\lll$, and the specialized populate is written as follows: The subscript on $\lll$ indicates the mutable rank variable(s) on which it operates.
 The rank variables will always be an output rank, with an asterisk superscript, ``$*$'', to indicate the Einsum will modify the rank or ranks indicated by the mutable rank list.

-At a given iteration space point, populate retrieves the computed data space point on the RHS, and the entire, current output \emph{fiber} (not point) corresponding to the mutable rank on the LHS\@.
-Thus, rather than taking as input data space points (two RHS points for map, one RHS point and one LHS point for reduce) and setting or updating an output data space point, populate takes as input a data space point on the RHS and a fiber on the LHS, and updates an output fiber.
+At a given iteration-space point, \populate\ retrieves the computed data space point on the RHS, and the entire, current output \emph{fiber} (not point) corresponding to the mutable rank on the LHS\@.